Antistasi-Ultimate-Community/modset_generator/README.md

 If "ws" is in the array, it will include every faction that requires ws (Aegis and WS factions for example).

 ## "allow_double_occ"
 Has to be 0 or 1.
-If set to 1, the invader pool chooses from the occupier pool.
+If set to 1, the invader and occupier pools are merged.

 ## "choices"
 The amount of choices you want.
 Has to be an int.
 Please don't set this to 0 or lower, I didn't bother adding an exception for it.

-## "choices"
-The amount of choices you want.
-Has to be an int.
-Please don't set this to 0 or lower, I didn't bother adding an exception for it.

 ## "debug_level"
 The amount of debug messages you'll get.
-You usually don't need to change this, but anything higher than 2 will give you a huge amount of information
+You usually don't need to change this, but anything higher than 2 will give you a huge amount of information.